asehmi/auth-simple-for-streamlit/README.md

 USERS_TABLE = 'users'
 ```

-A full example (which includes SQLite settings) is available in `env.sample`.
+A full example (which includes SQLite and encryption key settings) is available in `env.sample`.

 That's it!
 You're ready now to use the admin application or Airtable directly to manage the credentials of your users.

 ## TODO

 Caveat emptor: you're free to use this solution at your own risk.
 I have a few more things to do:

-- Store a hashed password in the database, not as plain text.
-Note, the password is never sent to the browser - it's retrieved and matched on the Streamlit server - so is quite secure, but I'm definitely not following OWASP best practice.

 - Fix column and sort order in user table view from Airtable.